SOC 2

 What is the cheapest way to get SOC 2?

-A Security-only Type 1 audit with a mid-market CPA firm, using organized shared drives instead of a GRC platform, and a focused system boundary excluding non-production environments.
-Total cost: $35,000 to $50,000 including engineering time.
-Boutique firms offer $7,000-$12,000 reports, but enterprise buyers frequently reject them, requiring a costly re-audit.
+A Security-only Type I examination with a mid-market CPA firm, using organized shared drives instead of a GRC platform, and a focused system boundary excluding non-production environments.
+Total cost lands at the low end of the first-year range when scope is disciplined.
+Boutique firms offer $7,000-$12,000 reports, but enterprise buyers frequently reject them, requiring a costly re-examination.

-How much does SOC 2 Type 2 cost vs. Type 1?
+How much does SOC 2 Type II cost vs. Type I?

 Do I need a GRC platform like Vanta or Drata?

-A GRC platform is not required for your first Type 1 audit if budget is constrained, and a well-organized shared drive with structured folders produces sufficient evidence.
+A GRC platform is not required for your first Type I examination if budget is constrained, and a well-organized shared drive with structured folders produces sufficient evidence.
 GRC platforms ($12,000-$50,000/year) automate evidence collection and reduce engineering time by 60-70%.
 The break-even point: if the platform subscription costs less than 60% of the engineering hours it replaces, the investment pays for itself.
-Most companies benefit from a platform starting with their first Type 2 audit.
+Most companies benefit from a platform starting with their first Type II examination.

-How do I avoid paying for a re-audit?
+How do I avoid paying for a re-examination?

-Preventing a $15,000 to $30,000 re-audit cost requires verifying the audit firm’s AICPA peer review status and enterprise buyer acceptance before signing the engagement letter.
+Preventing a $15,000 to $30,000 re-examination cost requires verifying the audit firm’s AICPA peer review status and enterprise buyer acceptance before signing the engagement letter.
 Search the AICPA Peer Review Public File for a clean review within three years.
 Ask your top enterprise prospects whether their VRM team will accept reports from the firm.
 Request a redacted sample report to evaluate quality.
-A five-minute check prevents a $15,000 to $30,000 re-audit cost.
+This five-minute check is the highest-ROI step in the entire engagement process.

 What does Year 2 of SOC 2 cost?

-Can my auditor also help me prepare for the audit?
+Can my auditor also help me prepare for the examination?

 No. AICPA independence standards prohibit the same firm from designing controls and auditing those controls [AICPA ET Section 1.295].
 If an auditor offers “readiness consulting” and then signs your report, the engagement violates independence requirements.
 Use a separate consultant or GRC platform for preparation.
 Hire an independent CPA firm for the attestation.